LeroySBN/leroysbn/README.md

 <div align="center"><p><i>Tech, Risk, Data</i></h1></div> -->
 ## Hello World! 👋

-Hi, I'm Leroy Nazoi.
-I am a Software Engineer from Nairobi, Kenya.I have a variety of projects here, many of which focus on system design.
+Hi, I'm Leroy Nazoi, a Software Engineer from Nairobi, Kenya.
+I have a variety of projects here, many of which focus on system design.

 ### My experience
 I have five years of experience with Python, two years with C, and three years with TypeScript and React (and JavaScript/ES6).